Virtual Home Organization (VHO)

 Restricted Access for VHO Users

-In order to exclude all VHO end users to access certain content, use the above attributes to create access control rules which limit access for VHO users.
-Please consult the Shibboleth Access Control rule information for examples.
+To either block all VHO users from accessing certain content or to specifically enable access for VHO users from one or more specific groups, use the above attributes to create access control rules that restrict access as required.
+Consult the Shibboleth Access Control rule information for examples.

 The eduPersonEntitlement value and allows SPs to authorize users from a specific VHO group by matching for the VHO group specific prefix.